philcryer/quotes/company-quotes.md

 1. "It's STILL not working."
 1. "Ha ha ha...
 I almost killed it."
 1. "I'm so jealous of your desk."
-1. "It’s raining if your windows are down."
+1. "It's raining if your windows are down."
 1. "I had all sorts of issues, but I thought they were VDI-related."
 1. "Yeah... huh, what?
 Yes me!"
 1. "That's mosquito-borne."